Upadacitinib: History

+In April 2023, upadacitinib was approved in the EU for the treatment of moderately to severely active Crohn's disease in adults.
+The approval was for adults who "had an inadequate response, lost response, or were intolerant to conventional therapy or a biological agent".

+The efficacy and safety of upadacitinib were evaluated in two randomized induction trials of 857 participants with moderately to severely active Crohn's disease, CD-1 (NCT03345836) and CD-2 (NCT03345849).
+Participants were randomized 2:1 to receive 45 mg of upadacitinib or placebo once a day for 12 weeks.
+At week 12, a greater proportion of participants treated with 45 mg of upadacitinib, as compared to placebo, achieved clinical remission based on the Crohn's Disease Activity Index (CDAI), which measures clinical and laboratory variables that estimate disease activity in Crohn's disease.
+Similarly, a greater proportion of participants treated with 45 mg of upadacitinib demonstrated improvement in intestinal inflammation as assessed by colonoscopy.

+To assess upadacitinib as a maintenance treatment, CD-3 (NCT03345823) evaluated 343 participants who responded to 12 weeks of 45 mg of upadacitinib once daily.
+Participants were re-randomized to receive a maintenance regimen of 15 or 30 mg of upadacitinib once daily or placebo for 52 weeks, representing a total of at least 64 weeks of therapy.
+At week 52, a greater proportion of participants treated with 15 mg or 30 mg of upadacitinib, as compared to placebo, achieved clinical remission based on the CDAI, and demonstrated improvement in intestinal inflammation as assessed by colonoscopy.

 Clinical trials

+The safety and efficacy of upadacitinib were evaluated in multiple clinical trials:

 Phase I studies

 A phase I study revealed that upadacitinib followed a bi-exponential disposition with a terminal half-life of 6–16 hours.
 There was no significant accumulation over the dose range of 3–36 mg per day.
-No interaction was found in rheumatoid arthritis patients taking methotrexate.
+No interaction was found in rheumatoid arthritis participants taking methotrexate.
 The most common adverse event was headache but its incidence was similar to that when taking placebo (15.6% for upadacitinib vs. 16.7% for placebo).
 An investigation into absorption and metabolism found that dosing after a high-fat meal had no effect on upadacitinib total drug exposure over time (area under the curve or AUC).

 Phase II studies

-Two phase IIb studies were initiated to study the efficacy and safety of upadacitinib in patients with rheumatoid arthritis and one phase II study was initiated in patients with Crohn's disease.
+Two phase IIb studies were initiated to study the efficacy and safety of upadacitinib in participants with rheumatoid arthritis and one phase II study was initiated in participants with Crohn's disease.